choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 want to take photos with us.
 Maybe they don't get to see Asians often.

 The entire time we were there, it was cloudless, bare blue skies, except in Yerevan.
+You'll notice in the photos I have.
 The sun shines really bright, despite the colder atmosphere, so sun protection was important.

 ## Zvartnots